gp-1108/CV_Sport_Project/roadmap.md

 * Add more constructors to the class

 ## Federico
-* Refactor the code and organize it in smaller functions
-* Comment the code
-* Find a way to merge the wrongly segmented regions (morphological operations, contours evaluation, etc)
+* Find a way to remove the wrongly segmented regions and fill the holes